Wednesday, December 31, 2014

 Back on the campsite, I decided that attempting to catch up with my sleep was the order of the day.
 So, after all the excitement of being out in the middle of the wilderness and alone with Annie and after having dinner, I decided to snuggle up and attempted to get some sleep.

 Every now and then we heard the occasional car pull up nearby with excited children.
-I said under by breath, “You can’t set up camp here, this is our territory – go away.”
+I said under my breath, “You can’t set up camp here, this is our territory – go away.”

 Annie laughed and replied in a quiet voice reinforcing my authority, “Yes you can’t camp here because Michael says so!”

-Thankfully, according to Annie our invaders couldn’t find a suitable spot so they went to the top end of our field and set up out of the way, leaving us in piece.
+Thankfully, according to Annie, our invaders couldn’t find a suitable spot so they went to the top end of our field and set up out of the way, leaving us in peace.

 We went to sleep as darkness fell.
 We then had to confront other problems in that once the sun had gone the wind began to intensify into a strong gale, it simply buffeted our tent around, luckily it withstood the storm winds.
 Another problem was the wind chill factor; it was absolutely freezing cold.